lyteword/chspurgeon-tod/volume-5/psalm-118.md

 **Verse 12.**

-1\.Faith's innumerable annoyances.
+1\.
+Faith's innumerable annoyances.

-2\.Their speedy end.
+2\.
+Their speedy end.

-3\.Faith's complete victory.
+3\.
+Faith's complete victory.

 **Verse 13.**

-1\.Our great antagonist.
+1\.
+Our great antagonist.

-2\.His fierce attacks.
+2\.
+His fierce attacks.

-3\.His evident object: "that I might fall."
+3\.
+His evident object: "that I might fall."

-4\.His failure: "but the Lord helped me."
+4\.
+His failure: "but the Lord helped me."

 **Verse 14.**

-1\.Strength under affliction.
+1\.
+Strength under affliction.

-2\.Song in hope of deliverance.
+2\.
+Song in hope of deliverance.

-3\.Salvation, or actual escape out of trial.
+3\.
+Salvation, or actual escape out of trial.

 **Verse 15.** The joy of Christian households.
 It is joy in salvation: it is expressed,—"The voice": it abides: "the voice *is* ":it is joy in the protection and honour given by the Lord's right hand.

 **Verse 15-16.**

-1\.True joy is peculiar *to* the righteous.
+1\.
+True joy is peculiar *to* the righteous.

 2\. *In* their tabernacles: in their pilgrimage state.